Data privacy & your responsibilities

 Coursework must be submitted on time.
 If you do not submit required coursework or sit required tests, you will receive no marks for that assessment.
-Extensions for coursework are only granted in exceptional circumstances (pressure of work will not be deemed a valid excuse) and a coursework extension request form must be submitted.
+Extensions for coursework are only granted in exceptional circumstances (pressure of work will not be deemed a valid reason) and a coursework extension request form must be submitted.
 Coursework submitted late will receive a mark of zero in accordance with College policy.

 Those modules with an examination component will have the final examination during the last week of the spring term.
 Languages oral exams will also be scheduled at the end of the spring term or start of the summer term.
 It is your responsibility to ensure you know the date of your compulsory exam(s).
 Language modules will also have a test during the last week of the autumn term.

 Signing up for a module that is appropriate for you in the context of your previous learning

 Languages modules are offered at a range of different levels from complete beginners (Level 1) upwards.
 Please make sure that you are eligible for the language module that you are choosing by checking the pre-requisites chart on the page for the language you are intending to study.
 If you are in any doubt about your eligibility to register for a particular Horizons option you should contact the appropriate Coordinator for advice.